YKW-Modding/yo-docs/modding-guides/general/add-items.md

 18. Duplicate a entry.
 Set the `ItemID` to the `ItemID` you created.
 Set the `InventorySort` to your `InventorySort`, and the `MainItemIndex` to the last entry's `MainItemIndex` + 1.

-If it's an equipment:
-* Set `STRBuff` and the Buff's for all the other stat's to the stat changes you want i.e. 5 = +5, -5 = -5, 0 = unchanged.
-* Optionally, set `SkillIDA` (and `SkillIDB` if you need two) to the `SkillID`s for the special effect you want your equipment to have.
 If it's a consumable:
 * Set `EffectA` to the effect type and `EffectAValue` to it's value.
 Same for `EffectB` if you need a 2nd effect.
 I.e. set `EffectA` to `Infinite Stamina (Seconds)` and `EffectAValue` to 30:
 Yo-kai Watch 1 Consumable `Effect`(s):